gaehlerm/SoftwareEngineering/README.md

     #     return 'V'
 ```

+I commented out the last two cases that were suggested by Copilot.
 Having only the first 3 cases and asking Copilot to refactor this code, it makes the following suggestion:

 ```py
     # refactor this code to use a dictionary instead of if/elif/else